Keosauqua, Iowa

 Keosauqua (/ˌkiːəˈsɔːkwə/ KEE-ə-SAW-kwə) is a city and the county seat of Van Buren County, Iowa, United States.
 The population was 936 at the time of the 2020 census.
-Keosauqua was settled by the Meskwaki and Sauk people until it became US territory in 1832 as Black Hawk Purchase and was "laid out" by European settlers in 1839.
+Keosauqua was settled by the Meskwaki and Sauk people until it became US territory in 1832 as part of the Black Hawk Purchase and was "laid out" by European settlers in 1839.

 Geography

 Keosauqua is in the Southern Iowa Drift Plain, formed by Pre-Illinoian glaciers approximately 300,000 years ago.
 The topography of the area is heavily forested rolling hills, interspersed with farmland, and has many tributaries flowing into the Des Moines River.
 The Des Moines was large enough to handle steamboat traffic in the 1800s and was the reason that Keosauqua was founded.

 According to the United States Census Bureau, the city has a total area of 1.57 sqmi, of which 1.45 sqmi is land and 0.12 sqmi is water.